 3. People with disabilities

-This includes the accreditation and supervision of day and/or night care, training, information, counselling, work, rehabilitation and assistance at home services for people with disabilities, the implementation of physical accessibility, the care of disabled employees, the supervision of workshops and services for people with disabilities at the neuropsychiatric hospital.
+This includes the accreditation and supervision of day and/or night care, training, information, counselling, work, rehabilitation and assistance at home services for people with disabilities, the implementation of physical accessibility, the care of disabled employees, the supervision of sheltered workshops and services for people with disabilities at the neuropsychiatric hospital.

 4. Integration of foreigners

 This includes social action for foreigners, support for municipalities in drawing up a communal integration plan (PCI) and the development of the national action plan integration (PAN Integration).

 5. Solidarity and social assistance

 This includes the supervision of services and shelters for adults in need, the fight against over-indebtedness, the prevention of social exclusion, precariousness and homelessness, the organisation of the "Wanteraktioun" and of the multi-functional emergency accommodation structure, the coordination of policies in favour of lesbian, gay, bisexual, transgender and intersex (LGBTI) people, the elaboration of the national action plan for the promotion of the rights of LGBTI people, the management of the permanent psycho-traumatological support group, and the management of the Fund for European Aid to the Most Deprived (FEAD).

 The Minister for the Greater Region is responsible for the following area of competence: